Delaware Valley Art League

 Entry: When entering a painting to be juried for a show, it is called an entry.

-Submissions: This refers to paintings that are not juried.
+Submissions: Paintings that are not juried.